-Dr. Matthew Dalbey is the director of the US EPA’s Office of Community Revitalization.
-During his 14 years at EPA he has been recognized as a thought leader on more sustainable, resilient and innovative approaches to the growth and development of communities.
+Dr. Matthew Dalbey is senior advisor for sustainable communities at the U.S. Environmental Protection Agency (EPA).
+During his 19 years at EPA he has been recognized as a thought leader on sustainable, resilient and innovative approaches to the growth and development of communities.

 He has launched technical assistance programs that link economic revitalization and environmental protection and led these programs through transitions across changes in Federal leadership.
 The interagency assistance programs have been used to help hundreds of communities across the country.
 During the Obama Administration, he served as the deputy director of the White House Council on Strong Cities, Strong Communities.

-Prior to joining EPA he spent five years on the faculty of the Department of Urban and Regional Planning at Jackson State University.
+Prior to joining EPA in 2004, he spent five years on the faculty of the Department of Urban and Regional Planning at Jackson State University.